 Discipline and resolve.
 Last but not least, getting things done requires resolve and discipline.

 Today, any modern business development effort leverages lean and agile methodologies for speed and customer-centric thinking.
 In order for these methodologies to work, a digital culture needs to be instilled.
 This is true even more so when networking with startups and modern consultancies that provide innovative ideas and modern ways of working.

 More often than not digital culture is created and left isolated in internal startups or business development programs tasked with digital transformation.
 While perhaps providing limited success and some fast results, this does not necessarily help the organisation as a whole.

 Instilling the right culture – and constantly nurturing it – is not necessarily an easy task.
 It takes a lot of courage from everyone, especially from management.
 But a digital culture is not only a requirement in order to embrace change, it is also a key ingredient in a happy and attractive work place.
 This is often not the case with legacy culture.

-Mikael Nylund is speaking about the importance of culture in digital transformation at the MoneyFintech 2017 event May 16-17.
+Mikael Nylund spoke about the importance of culture in digital transformation at the MoneyFintech 2017 event in May 2017